bvandewe/pyneuro/docs/samples/desktop_controller.md

 ### Release Process

 1. Refer to [Semantic Versioning](https://semver.org/)
-2. Create new Tag in Gitlab > Repository > Tags > [New Tag](https://ccie-gitlab.ccie.cisco.com/mozart/microservices/desktop-controller/-/tags/new)
+2. Create new Tag in Gitlab > Repository > Tags > [New Tag]()
 3. This will trigger Gitlab CI to publish a new container image based on the latest commit in the `main` branch and will be named as per the new Tag.
-4. Test the image locally: `docker run -p 8080:80 ccie-gitlab.ccie.cisco.com:4567/mozart/microservices/desktop-controller/desktop-controller:latest` then browse to http://localhost:8080/api/docs
+4. Test the image locally: `docker run -p 8080:80 desktop-controller:latest` then browse to http://localhost:8080/api/docs

 ### Settings